Information about Psychological Assessments

 conference at the school is requested, there is an additional fee of $300.00.

 some cases a more comprehensive “clinical” assessment is required if there are

-significant mental health needs that cannot be assessed within the confines of
+significant mental health or developmental needs that cannot be assessed within the confines of

 a standard assessment.
 A custom price is